MG2033/ShuffleNet/README.md

         options=tf.profiler.ProfileOptionBuilder.float_operation(), cmd='scope')
 ```

-## TODO (CALL FOR CONTRIBUTION)
+## TODO
-* Training on ImageNet dataset
+* Training on ImageNet dataset.
+In progress...
-* Group Convolution in CuDNN
-* Benchmarking the complexity of the model.

 ## Updates
-* Working on porting a pretrained ImageNet model to this TensorFlow architecture.
-* Bug fixes within days.
+* Inference and training are working properly.

 ## License
 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.